MoBattah/CapsSwap/README.md

 # CapsSwap
-Shell script to keybind caps to escape and vice versa
+XModMap shell script to keybind caps to escape and vice versa.
+Useful for Vim and i3wm.